JKRT/OMFrontend.jl/README.md

 ```
 Note the `;` the representation use pointers in order to share the data.
 Hence, if the above is executed without it there may be looping output.
+This can be resolved by using `using OMFrontend` before you start using the package.

 Similar to the code above it can be exported to a string by:

 ```
 str = OMFrontend.string(FM)
 println(str)